SKETCHES IN SONIC ARCHITECTURE

 A global “Mythology of Bridges” includes performative happenings, subtle interventions, video/audio composition and poetic cultural essays.
 The interdisciplinary process is evident in the production of artworks, lectures, theoretical texts and archive-documentary materials.
 Welcome to Bridgeland! highlights the bridge as a place of transformative potential, the locus for metaphorical meanings and mythological experiences.
 Welcome to Bridgeland! is an art-research project in the fields of cultural acoustics, media arts /theory, site-specific intervention, oral history and alternative ethnographic memoir.

 Composition based on recording the vibrations in the structure of bridges from around the world.
 A sonic sculpture creating a collective space for reflection as you pass through the bell tower into the Church of our Lady.
-Contemplating the bridge from the everyday to eternity.
-Signal on the Silver Bridge Torsdag 29. april, Vår Frue […]
+Contemplating the bridges from everyday to eternity.
+Signal on the Silver Bridge Torsdag 29. april, Vår Frue kirke […]